Become an Expat in Portugal

 Regardless of income status, there’s nothing preventing foreigners from buying property in Portugal.
 However, you’ll need a Portuguese identification number and passport.
 Due to exchange rate fluctuations, it’s also suggested that you have a local bank account before making a property purchase in the country.

 Many American in Portugal state healthcare as one of the reasons why they decided to move to the Iberian Peninsula.
 In addition to ranking much higher than the United States on the world scale, Portuguese healthcare is accessible to both residents and citizens.

 Although the public healthcare system covers most medical expenses, expats are required to show proof of private medical coverage.
-You’ll find more about the most popular health insurance plans for American expats in I’m Outta Here!
-An American’s Ultimate Visa Guide to Living in Europe.
+You can learn more in our guide to healthcare in Portugal.

 Now, get ready to learn how members of She Hit Refresh are living their best lives abroad in Portugal.
 Read on to be inspired by their unique journeys and how they’ve created community in their new homes.

 Jen, 39, was born in Virginia and lived as a digital nomad for nearly 15 years.
 Her adventures took her to Prague, parts of Mexico, Barcelona, and a number of cities in America.

 Three years ago, Jen and her Portuguese husband left Mexico to be closer to his family and return to living the European lifestyle they both love.
 Because of Jen’s marital status, she was able to apply for residency through her husband within 90 days of arriving in the country.

 While Jen and her husband initially relocated near his family in suburban Cascais, city life was calling them.
 They’re now settled in Lisbon and Jen is active in the expat communities there.
 She’s even the community manager for an all-female group.